hucik14/rational-linkages/docs/source/tutorials/motion_designer.rst

 After closing the window, chosen parameters will be printed out, so they can be used in :ref:`interpolation_examples`, or used as an input for a new :class:`.MotionDesigner` instance (see the docstring of the class for more details).

+MotionDesigner can also preview the mechanism or visualize STL of your workcell.
+See the section :ref:`stl_preview-motion_designer` for more details.